-Meet the city's mobility needs by providing facilities for transportation options including walking, bicycling, public transportation, private vehicles, and other choices.
+Meet mobility needs by providing facilities for transportation options - including walking, bicycling, public transportation, private vehicles, and other choices.

-The objective is to support the desires of the community to have transportation options by providing options for commuting, recreation and short trips using transit and active modes like walking and biking, as well as other choices such as rideshare, carpooling, taxi/lift services, and private vehicles.
-Traditional transportation activities focus on the design and construction of facilities-yet travel behavior and mode choice are determined by a broader set of factors, and an efficient multi-modal system accommodates the needs for the safe and efficient movement of all people.
+The objective is to support the desires of the community to have transportation options by providing options for commuting, recreation and short trips using transit and active modes like walking and biking, as well as other choices such as rideshare, carpooling, taxi/lift\for hire\services, and private vehicles.

+Traditional transportation activities focus on the design and construction of facilities- yet travel behavior and mode choice are determined by a broader set of factors37 The city shall continue to create new, and improve the existing, and an efficient-multimodal system, in order to accommodates the needs for the safe and efficient movement of all people.
 Effective transportation system management measures should be utilized to support safe and efficient travel for all users.